davidnmora/oops-you-invented-react/blog-post.md

 </script>

 ```
-#### Here's what you love about it:
+#### Here's what you ❤️ about it:
-1. HTML is super declarative: it shows you exactly the structure of the page.
+1. **HTML** is super declarative: it shows you exactly the structure of the page.
-2. JS is dynamic.
+2. **JS** is event-driven & composable.
 You can update stuff on the fly.

-#### And here's what sucks about it:
+#### And here's what sucks about it: 😤
-1. HTML is static.
+1. **HTML** is static.
 And repetitive.
 Want 20 images?
 Get ready to copy and paste.
 Want to update them dynamically based on data?
 No can do. *Ahh, but isn't that where JS comes into play?* Sure, but it sucks...
-2. Writing JS feels like being a surgeon who blindly reaches into his HTML patient's body, slices stuff up, and hopes it works.
+2. Writing & executing **JS** feels like being a surgeon who blindly reaches into his HTML patient's body, slices stuff up, and hopes it works.

-## Then you have an 💡: let's do everything in JS
+## Then you have an 💡: let's do everything in JS!

-JS is dynamic, event-driven, and easy to compose into modular functions and files.
-A pure JS approach could solve all the pitfalls of working in both HTML & JS!
+*But can we create HTML elements with only JS?*

-*But can we create HTML elements with only JS?* We can!
+We can!

 ## ... and it's an imperative, ugly mess 😱